iPhone 12 and 12 Pro: Apple's latest get 5G, 'ceramic shield,' MagSafe magnets

 "There's a so-called Apple effect," Strategy Analytics analyst Ville-Petteri Ukonaho said.
 "Whatever Apple does, it almost immediately becomes a success."

-While many people believe their current iPhones can connect to 5G -- about half of Americans think so, according to a survey by wireless benchmarking tracker Global Wireless Solutions -- that's not the case.
-To get on the super-speedy new networks will require an upgrade to a device in the iPhone 12 lineup.
+Though many people believe their current iPhones can connect to 5G -- about half of Americans think so, according to a survey by wireless benchmarking tracker Global Wireless Solutions -- that isn't the case.
+To get on the superspeedy new networks, Apple fans will need to upgrade to a device in the iPhone 12 lineup.

 Apple Event